 Research at EMBL emphasises experimental analysis at multiple levels of biological organisation, from the molecule to the organism, as well as computational biology, bioinformatics and systems biology.

 Research is conducted by more than 80 independent groups covering the spectrum of molecular biology.
 EMBL is international, innovative and interdisciplinary.
-Its 1600 employees from many nations represent scientific disciplines including biology, physics, chemistry and computer science.
+Its more than 1700 employees from many nations represent scientific disciplines including biology, physics, chemistry and computer science.

 Outstanding training is available at multiple levels: PhD students, postdocs and visiting scientists.
 EMBL hosts a comprehensive schedule of courses, conferences and workshops, many organised in collaboration with EMBL's sister organisation, EMBO (short for European Molecular Biology Organization).
 Additionally, the Laboratory offers a platform for dialogue with the general public through various science communication activities such as lecture series, public visitor programmes and the dissemination of scientific achievements.